Reginald Leonard Haine: Subsequent career

 He later achieved the rank of lieutenant colonel and commanded a Home Guard battalion during the Second World War.
 In later life he became a chartered accountant.

+Personal life

+He married Dora B Holder (1898–1997) in 1923 at St Mark’s, Woodcote, Purley.
+They had a daughter, Janet, and lived in Purley before moving to Eastbourne.
+In 1939 they lived in Coulsdon where he was Director of a Paint Manufacturer Company.
+He died at St Thomas' Hospital, Lambeth, on 12 June 1982, with a funeral service held at St Mary's church, Eastbourne; there is a memorial plaque in the garden of remembrance, Chichester Crematorium.

 Medal

-The medal has been loaned by the family to the Imperial War Museum in London.
+The medal was loaned by the family to the Imperial War Museum in London.
+In 2025 it was auctioned.
 A copy is on display at Headquarters, Honourable Artillery Company, Armoury House, London.